-Ticket prices change yearly but cost €9 per person to enter the museum in 2021.
+Ticket prices change yearly but cost €9 per person to enter the museum as of 2022.
 It’s free to see the Court Garden, though.
 Other spots in Munich Residenz that you have to pay to enter include the Treasury for €9 and Cuvilliés Theatre for €5.

 You can purchase tickets right in person when you get there.
-Spend about an hour and a half to two hours to fully explore it.
+Spend about an hour and a half to two hours fully exploring it.

 Some of the spots in Munich Residenz that you don’t want to miss include the Shell Grotto, the Ancestral Gallery, and the Reliquary Room.

 Once you’ve finished with the Munich Residenz, it’s time to get lunch.
 Below are two of the best spots to get lunch nearby; it’s totally up to you which one you’d rather eat at.

 First up is the famous Hofbräuhaus, which is the largest beer hall in all of Munich.
 If you want a traditional meal while in Munich, this is where you’re going to want to go.
 This place is iconic and was built back in the 16th century.

 The beer hall is huge, with three different floors.
 The interior is beautiful and has a traditional beer hall set up with long tables and incredible decor.